rhrimon/canoe_take_home_assessment/readme.md

 12. Verify that able to switch between lowest price and best seats
 #### ORDER PAGE
 13. Verify that event text is being displayed properly at top of order page
-14. Verify that order countdown is working working as expected
+14. Verify that order countdown is working as expected
 15. Verify that "Learn More" button is working as expected
 16. Verify that parking information is displayed properly, with correct locations
 17. Verify that one or multiple parking passes are able to be added as expected